Niks2992/assignment/README.md

 ## Additional Features

-- *Self-signed Certificate*: A self-signed certificate for test.example.com is created and used with the load balancer.
-This DNS resolves internally within the VPC network with Route 53 private hosted zone.
 - *Data Encryption*: All data is encrypted at rest.
 - *Security Best Practices*: Web servers are designed to be managed without logging in with the root key.
 - *CloudWatch Alarms*: CloudWatch alarms indicate when the application is experiencing any issues.